The Herald (Plymouth)

 The Herald is a Reach plc newspaper serving Plymouth.
 Its website and social media were rebranded as Plymouth Live in 2018.

 Print and online presence

-The newspaper's average circulation was 6,430 in the first six months of 2022, made up of 5,072 paid-for single issues and 1,358 paid subscriptions.
+The newspaper's average circulation was 3,872 in the second half of 2023, made up of 2,978 paid-for single issues and 894 paid subscriptions.

 The Herald is published six days a week, Monday to Saturday, and has a single edition.
 It is owned by Reach plc, formerly known as Trinity Mirror.

 Its sister titles include the Express & Echo in Exeter, the Herald Express in Torquay and the Western Morning News.

 Over 80% of the local adult population in the Plymouth region were said to use The Herald's website in 2013.

 In 2018, The Herald's website was rebranded as Plymouth Live by Reach plc.

 Its sister websites are Devon Live and Cornwall Live.